cakephp/docs/en/core-libraries/logging.rst

 Logging can also be a way to find out what's been going on in your application over time.
 What search terms are being used?
 What sorts of errors are my users being shown?
-How often is a particular querysepa being executed?
+How often is a particular query being executed?

 Logging data in CakePHP is easy - the log() function is a part of